Kaist-ICLab/final-submission-team-4-20233344-20235290/README.md

 ---

 ### central/central.ino
 If it is connected to peripheral device, it goes into the while loop.
-In the loop, the timer is periodically called (_PERIOD = window size * overlap ratio * number of inference in one cycle_, which is 15s = 30 * 0.9 * 5 in this file).
+In the loop, the timer is periodically called (_PERIOD = window size * (1 - overlap ratio) * number of inference in one cycle_, which is 15s = 30 * (1 - 0.9) * 5 in this file).
 By the transmitted values from the peripheral(`beat_per_period` and `stress_lv`), calculate the interval between the beat and motor level.
 When the next beat started by the calculation, motor is activated.